 Unfortunately, if a dog is noise aversive (scared of loud sounds), their fear is unlikely to be limited to just fireworks.
 For anxious dogs, any loud or unusual noise can trigger their fear.
 Anything from construction work, thunder, parties, or even traffic noise can be scary to a dog that is vulnerable to noise.

 Although distressing to witness, a dog’s fear of loud noises is perfectly natural.
 As a normal part of their survival instincts, a loud noise triggers a dog’s nervous system, and they react as they would to a real threat.

 Typically, this involves running away or hiding until the threat is over.
 Unfortunately, this response in a dog with noise aversion is exaggerated and much more persistent, with the effects lasting longer even after the danger has passed.

 Dogs and Fireworks – Symptoms of noise aversion

-Noise aversion varies from dog to dog.
-While some dogs may just tuck their tails between their legs and hide behind the sofa.
-Other dogs will show behaviours that most closely resemble a panic attack.
+Noise aversion varies from dog to dog, while some dogs may tuck their tails between their legs and hide behind the sofa.
+Other dogs will show behaviors that most closely resemble a panic attack.

 Here are a few signs to look out for;

-Even if your dog does display some or all of the above symptoms, don’t despair, there are lots of things you can do to make your dog more comfortable through the firework celebrations.
+Even if your dog does display some or all of the above symptoms, don’t despair.
+You can do lots of things to make your dog more comfortable and feel safe through the firework celebrations.

 How to help dogs who are scared of fireworks